Do you want to learn how to breed your snakes?

 Contrary to popular belief, not all snakes lay eggs.

-If this is the case, which snakes lay eggs and how do they do it?
+If this is the case, which snakes lay eggs, how do they do it?

 Most snakes lay eggs, including snakes from the Colubridae and Elapidae families.
 These snakes, known as oviparous snakes, use a versatile opening called a cloaca to lay eggs.

-Snake birth is a fascinating process which differs depending on species.
+Snake birth is a fascinating process that differs depending on the species.

-This article will further break everything down for you to better understand how and why snakes lay eggs.
+This article will further break everything down to better understand how and why snakes lay eggs.

 Table of Contents

 After fertilization happens, eggs begin to grow inside a female snake’s body in a part known as the oviduct.